At a Glance

 Hear important takeaways from three past Global Take Off participants and enjoy a compilation of photos and videos from the 2016 Global Take Off cohort.
 To see more photos from past experiences, visit the CGI Facebook and Instagram pages.

 Be a current graduate student (professional, masters or doctoral student) including international students at the University of North Carolina at Chapel Hill.
+The co-leader should have a high proficiency or fluency in Spanish and have experience in Puerto Rico.

 - Tentative: Review applications to make final selection of students